keyboard_arrow_up

 Aftercure

-The continuance of vulcanization, even after the energy source has been taken away.
+The continuation of vulcanization even after the heat or energy source has been removed.

 Air Checks